Introduction

 Performance Comparison

-The bench directory contains a small benchmark comparing the performance of different C libraries (including some C++ ones, like STL and BOOST as references).
+The bench directory contains a benchmark comparing the performance of different C libraries (including some C++ ones, like STL and BOOST as references).

 More specialized C libraries are added.
 The tested C libraries are: